 - Features - Controls indoor and outdoor map status, stairwells, escalators, elevators, entrances, and ramps.

-Buildings created in NEON can be distinguished by their outline and semi-transparent white fill.
-The outlines on private buildings are green and the outlines on offline buildings are red.
+Buildings created in NEON can be identified by their outline and semi-transparent white fill.
 The layout of the primary floor (typically the first floor) will be used to represent the building when it is not selected.

 Left-click on a building to select it.
 This will display the floor plan on the primary floor and bring up the floor selector on the right side of the window.
 Any features or references associated with the floor will also be visible.
 In very tall buildings, hover the cursor over the floor selector and use the scroll wheel to be able to view all of the floors.
 After selecting a floor, the up and down arrows on the keyboard will select the floors above or below the current one.